22 Brown Types of Caterpillars

 Interestingly, this caterpillar is the larval form of the Spotted Tussock Moth and can be found across the United States.

 This caterpillar’s appearance changes as it matures.
-In its early stage, the Yellow Woolly Bear Caterpillar is covered in hair-like setae, providing its signature woolly appearance.
+In its early stage, the Yellow Woolly Bear Caterpillar is covered in hair-like setae, which gives it its signature woolly appearance.

 The setae fall off as it ages, and the caterpillar becomes less woolly.